-Innovation is often assumed to be driven by genius innovators-the giants upon whose shoulders we stand.
-What this view ignores are the scientists, engineers, and other inventors of equal stature whose efforts led to dead ends.
-Instead, innovation is driven by collective processes as ideas flow through our social network, recombining in the minds of innovators and groups.
-We would see a lot less simultaneous invention and would be a lot less afraid of being scooped or beaten to market if innovation was truly a product of our individual genius alone.
-But to understand this process, we need to understand a little bit more about cultural evolution.
+Innovation is often assumed to be driven by genius innovators-the giants on whose shoulders we stand.
+What this view ignores are the scientists, engineers, and entrepreneurs of equal stature whose efforts led to dead ends.
+Instead, innovation is driven by collective processes as ideas flow through social networks, recombining in the minds of innovators and groups.

+There would be a lot less simultaneous invention and people would be a lot less afraid of being scooped or beaten to market if innovation were truly a product of individual genius alone.
+But to understand this process, we need to understand a little more about cultural evolution.